 The run through it approach was even worse.
 It often led to worsening of the injury and of the symptoms.

 Currently, a multifaceted approach of relative rest is successfully utilised to restore the athlete to a pain-free level of competition.
-Manual therapy, such as osteopathy, myotherapy and remedial massage are shown to reduce tightness of the muscles in the shin, as well as stimulating healing of the muscle tissue.
+Manual therapy, such as osteopathy, myotherapy and remedial massage may reduce tightness of the muscles in the shin, as well as stimulating healing of the muscle tissue.